brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 The official website for this webinar is located at [this link](https://www.dpoe.network/workshops/)

+The presentation slides can be accessed at [this link](https://brnco.github.io/DPOE-N-Workshop_IntroCLI-AVTools/webinar.html)

 ## Tools Covered

 While not an exhaustive list, the webinar will touch on some fundamental software to managing digital files, with an emphasis on audiovisual formats.